SophieHubert/Project_2_Mid-Bootcamp/README.md

 04. **Tableau - Classification**
-   Creation of a dashboard to represent the information Queries exploring the data through tableau
+   Creation of a dashboard to represent the information Queries exploring the data through Tableau